apache/pulsar-client-node/README.md

 > **Note**
 >
-> Build from source code requires the Node.js version greater than 16.18
+> Building from source code requires a Node.js version greater than 16.18.

 First, clone the repository.